 BUDDY SEAT- The buddy seat (fig. 4.14A-1) was designed as an instructional tool.
 It is specifically designed for a "co-pilot" to be seated in a good position to be taught how to use the sprayer.

-The buddy seat has another feature- it has a hinged seat that lifts to reveal a storage compartment.
+The buddy seat has a hinged seat that lifts to reveal a storage compartment.
 Do not use the compartment to store chemical soaked clothing or gloves.

 AIR RIDE SEAT